ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/Experimental Stuff.md

 git fetch origin
 git merge origin/master
 ```
+-->

+The branch has been merged!

-You should also get the [execution-inversion-demo-comfyui](https://github.com/BadCafeCode/execution-inversion-demo-comfyui) custom node so you can try out some of the new features you just enabled!
+You should also make sure the [execution-inversion-demo-comfyui](https://github.com/BadCafeCode/execution-inversion-demo-comfyui) custom node you might have downloaded is updated!

 So how do these for loops work?
 Uh, good question!
 Let's find out!
 ## Lazy Evaluation

 ---